colaberry/scala-course-projects-charankooram/FinalProject-GenomicDataEngineering/README.md

 ## Results

-The data consists of comma separated  valued file with about 62 columns and 3502 lines
+The data consists of comma separated  valued file with about 62 columns and 3502 lines Like hinted below

 ![~](readme-data-show.PNG)

+When not using docker, first deploy kafka; configured constants correctly and start the micro-services two and three to start the Kafka Consumers.

 ![~](readme-final-start2and3.PNG)

+Start MicroService One to start the Kafka Producer.
+We should start observing service-2 to print modified data into it's console and service-3 printing json body for each elastic search load request

 ![~](readme-starting-service1.PNG)

+Start fourth service to provide api to access this data from a web-browser or any related client

 ![~](readme-fourth-service-started.PNG)

+Snapshot of all 62 columns retrieved for a particular id of the record

 ![~](readme-browser-test.PNG)